danielgholmes/recordingserver/README.md

 Recordings Engineering Test
 ---------------------------
-This document will guide you through how to setup and test the Recordings Engineering Test.
+This document will guide you through how to setup and test the server that records internet radio and TV channels.
 First, you will need to install some dependencies and then run the automated test to verify the installation was successful.

 This guide will then explain how to do the manual tests of the application.
 The